Yanping, Nanping

 Yanping District is a district of Nanping, Fujian province, People's Republic of China.
-The population of Yanping District was 454,605 at 2020.
+The population of Yanping District was 454,605 in 2020.

 Etymology

 The name of the district literally means "Prolong Peace", and it is still commonly referred to as Nanping, which was its name before 1995.
 Nowadays, people still use both "Yanping" and "Nanping" in mailing address, and Nanping is even more common.